How Node Works

 # Types of Nodes

-There are five types of miners in TOP Network – edge, validator, advance, archive, and Full Node.
+There are five types of miners in TOP Network – edge, validator, advance, archive, and exchange node.

 The advance miner can serve as two different types of nodes in different networks simultaneously: validator and auditor.

 The table below demonstrates the responsibilities of each node: